Breakpoint23/imc_2022_RRL/plan.md

 1. Found [this](https://towardsdatascience.com/image-feature-extraction-traditional-and-deep-learning-techniques-ccc059195d04) blog suggesting different deep learning method compared to traditional sift
 2. [This](https://openaccess.thecvf.com/content_ECCVW_2018/papers/11131/Poursaeed_Deep_Fundamental_Matrix_Estimation_without_Correspondences_ECCVW_2018_paper.pdf) paper managed to do the same thing we want to do with deep learning.
 3. [This](https://kornia.readthedocs.io/en/latest/feature.html) is an alternative to the traditional swift, ORB features.
 Might be better for our applications.
+4. [this](https://arxiv.org/pdf/1712.07629.pdf) paper inroduces feature extractor and descriptor used for feature matching.

 ## example of solving the feature extraction.